arunwagle/IBMProjects/Docs/clients/QBE.md

     8. Creating a machine-learning annotator(Annonator Component).
         a.
 Create machine learning annotator
         b.
-Click "Next" and select Dictionary Mapping (Select "Reuse mapping that is defined for dictionary pre-annotator") c Click "Train and Evaluate"
+Click "Next" and select Dictionary Mapping (Select "Reuse mapping that is defined for dictionary pre-annotator") c Click "Train and Evaluate".
+This step will take some time to complete
     9. Publich the model to Alchemy
         a.
 Capture the Modelid- 78920c78-5a2a-40ed-9c55-b09d72cc52c3.
 This is required if you need to write your own apps.